alexjvr1/Velocity2020/README.md

 As the R libraries are loaded into the tmp memory we need to reinstall this every time we want to use MapDamage (after logging off)

+If there are any issues, the easiest thing to do is to reinstall MapDamage.

 ```
 module load languages/R-3.6.3-gcc9.1.0
+languages/python-3.8.5

 R